-There are two federal loan options for graduate students: the Federal Direct Unsubsidized Loan and the Federal Graduate Direct PLUS Loan.
+There are two federal loan options for law students: the Federal Direct Unsubsidized Loan and the Federal Graduate Direct PLUS Loan.
 Students should exhaust the unsubsidized loan first.
 Both loans are discussed in more detail below.

 The Federal Direct Unsubsidized Loan is available for law students who are matriculated in a degree-granting program and enrolled at least half time (6 credits) each semester.
 The borrower is responsible for all interest that accrues.
+Interest begins accruing when the loan is disbursed.
 The interest rate on the Federal Direct Unsubsidized Loan is fixed and is determined annually.
 Federal Direct Loans are subject to origination fees, which are deducted from loan proceeds prior to the disbursement of funds.
 Borrowers are responsible for repayment of all such fees.
-Students receive a one-time, six-month grace period, which starts after they graduate, drop below half-time status, or withdraw.
+Students receive a one-time, sixmonth grace period, which starts after they graduate, drop below half-time status, or withdraw.